dbos-inc/dbos-docs/docs/python/programming-guide.md

 Next, we want to **durably execute** our application: guarantee that it inserts exactly one database record per guestbook signature, even if interrupted or restarted.
 DBOS makes this easy with [workflows](./tutorials/workflow-tutorial.md).
-We can add durable execution to our app with **just four lines of code**.
+We can add durable execution to our app with **just four lines of code** and an import statement.
 Copy the following into your `main.py`.